• About/Start Here

 Step 2: Calculate the total cost of your trip.

 Using cash is much better in the long run.
-Sometimes that’s doable, but if it’s not, make sure you can pay off the credit cards in a reasonable amount of time.
+Sometimes, that’s doable, but if not, ensure you can reasonably pay off the credit cards.

 Start Saving For Your Family Vacation

-Step 3: Determine how much you can save per month for your trip.
+Step 3: Determine how much you can save monthly for your trip.

-Divide the total cost by the number of months until the trip to determine how much you need to save per month.
-You’re all set if you have room in your monthly budget to allocate this amount to your travel fund.
+Divide the total cost by the months until the trip to determine how much you need to save monthly.
+You can allocate this amount to your travel fund if you have room in your monthly budget.

-If you’re like most of us, you either don’t have extra money to go toward travel or don’t like the idea of paying “retail” when you can get a discount or make small sacrifices on your trip.
+If you’re like most people, you either don’t have extra money to spend on travel or don’t like paying “retail” when you can get a discount or make small sacrifices on your trip.

 This brings us to the other side of the family vacation budget, where you lower the trip’s price from your original estimate.